ibm-cloud-docs/databases-for-mysql/howto-migration-compose.md

 {:pre: .pre}
 {:tip: .tip}

-# Migrating from a Compose PostgreSQL
+# Migrating from a Compose MySQL
 {: #compose-migrating}

-Current users of {{site.data.keyword.composeForPostgreSQL}} or Compose.com can migrate to {{site.data.keyword.databases-for-mysql_full}} by using a {{site.data.keyword.databases-for-mysql}} read-only replica.
+Current users of {{site.data.keyword.composeForMySQL}} or Compose.com can migrate to {{site.data.keyword.databases-for-mysql_full}} by using a {{site.data.keyword.databases-for-mysql}} read-only replica.

 The general process for a migration is to create an {{site.data.keyword.databases-for-mysql}} read-only replica that is subscribed to a Compose Deployment as the source.
 Your data is copied from the Compose deployment and the replica.
 Once the initial copy is made, replication is established and any new changes are replicated from Compose over to the replica.